shime/find-exec/README.md

 [![Build Status](https://travis-ci.org/shime/find-exec.svg)](https://travis-ci.org/shime/find-exec)

 Takes a list of shell commands and returns the first available.
+Works synchronously to respect the order.

+Returns `null` if none of the listed commands were found.

 ## examples